Francis Duru

-Francis Duru (born July 27, 1969) is a Nigerian actor who in 2007 received the United Nations Ambassador of Peace award for his positive influence on the youths.
+Richard Francis Duru (born July 27, 1969) is a Nigerian actor who in 2007 received the United Nations Ambassador of Peace award for his positive influence on the youths.
 In 2010, Duru was appointed as the interim president of the Actors Guild of Nigeria (AGN) and also in the same year was nominated for Best Actor in a Supporting Role at the Africa Movie Academy Awards.

 Early life and education

 Duru was born on July 27, 1969 in Cameroon to Nigerian parents who hail from Imo State, a Southeastern geographical location of Nigeria.
 He received both primary and secondary school education in Cameroon but in order to obtain a B.Sc. degree, he moved to Nigeria where he applied to the University of Port Harcourt in Rivers State in the South-south region of Nigeria and was accepted as an undergraduate to study Theatre arts.
-In 1996, he obtained a B.Sc. degree in Theatre Arts.
+In 1996, he obtained a B.A. degree in Theatre Arts.